IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 3. Develop your storyboard.
 Your story should show evidence of your research.
 This should be evident at multiple points

+4. Prepare to present about your latest prototype in class next week.
+Be able to describe your world to us succintly (3-4 sentences).
+Then show us your object and tell us about your object.
+What is the significance of your object?
+What is it's function?
+You will have about 4 minutes to present this information to us.

 #### Semester Week 7 | Week 6: Future Project: The Story Begins